danielfdickinson/dfd-template/README.md

 	* Ensure TOML files load without error (in Python)
 	* Ensure references to files in remote repositories are permalinks (e.g. references to a file in a repo on GitHub).
-	* Ensure XML files load with error (in Python)
+	* Ensure XML files load without error (in Python)
 	* Prevent commit with symlinks changed to files with the content to which it was pointing
 	* Detects committing many types of private keys
 	* Sort specified files alphabetically if they are not already such (will fail the commit if a change is made).
 	* Remove a UTF-8 byte order marker
 	* Prevent addition of new git submodules
 	* Check for mixed line endings (e.g. Window & Linux styles in the same file)
 	* Prevent committing to specified branches
 		* main or v0.x...
 	* Ensure JSON files are sorted and indented with tabs (you can change that if you wish)
 	* Prevent trailing whitespace except Markdown hard line breaks (in '.md' files)
 	* Lints CSS